Formalizing MLTL Formula Progression in Isabelle/HOL: Encoding MLTL in Isabelle/HOL

 \subsection{Useful Functions and Custom Induction Rules}

-We further flesh out our encodings of the standard MLTL definitions and equivalences to create a reusable library of useful functions on MLTL formulas.
-Our first useful function is called \isa{convert\_nnf}; it converts an MLTL formula to its negation normal form (NNF), i.e., a logically equivalent formula where negations are only in front of atomic propositions.
-This function successively applies the operator duality properties to push negations down to the level of atomic propositions.
-We prove that converting a formula to NNF preserves the semantics of the formula, and also that \isa{convert\_nnf} is idempotent in the following Isabelle/HOL lemmas: \begin{isabelle} \convertnnfpreservessemantics \end{isabelle} \begin{isabelle} \convertnnfconvertnnf \end{isabelle}
+We augment our MLTL library by formalizing some useful functions on MLTL formulas.
+Our first useful function, \isa{convert\_nnf}, makes use of the operator duality properties to convert an MLTL formula to its negation normal form (NNF), where negations are only in front of atomic propositions.
+We prove that \isa{convert\_nnf} preserves the semantics of the input formula, and that it is idempotent: \begin{isabelle} \convertnnfpreservessemantics \end{isabelle} \begin{isabelle} \convertnnfconvertnnf \end{isabelle}

-The proofs of these two lemmas work by induction on the \textit{depth} of the formula; accordingly, we formalize a depth function for MLTL formulas called \isa{depth\_mltl}.
-We also define a function called \isa{nnf\_subformulas} to compute the set of subformulas of an MLTL formula, and prove (again by induction on the depth of the formula) that any subformula of a formula in NNF is also in NNF. \begin{isabelle} \nnfsubformulas \end{isabelle}
+The proofs of these two lemmas work by induction on the \textit{depth} of the formula; accordingly, we formalize \isa{depth\_mltl}, a depth function for MLTL formulas.
+We also define a function, \isa{nnf\_subformulas}, to compute the set of subformulas of an MLTL formula, and prove (by induction on formula depth) that any subformula of a formula in NNF is itself in NNF: \begin{isabelle} \nnfsubformulas \end{isabelle}